KxSystems/embedPy/README.md

 Either of these arguments can be empty.

-The result of calling this function, will be a `foreign`.
+The result of calling this function, will be another `foreign`.
 ```q
 q)p)def f4(a,b,c,d):return (a*b,c*d)
 q).p.py2q .p.call[.p.get`f4;1 2;`d`c!4 3]
 2 12
 ```

 ### Further examples